pintergreg/kti70/barriers.md

 :::::: {.column width="50%"}
 **takaway**

-- there is a barrier effect
+- there is a barrier effect in human mobility
+    - with hierarchy
+    - administrative boundaries also trigger it
 - which affects people differently based on background

 ::::::